ptiengou/eGEO_embedded/README.md

 # eGEO_embedded
-Code meant to be ran on eGEO smart meter
+This is the code I developped to use with an eGEO smart meter during my internship at EnergEIA in Colombia.
+It is meant to grab measurements (voltage, current, active or reactive power, and more)from the smart meter, store them on the chip of the device (Omega Onion), and send them on a cloud server (hosted by ThingsBoard in my case).
+The code contains three modules, one for each of these functionalities, and a main.py script that is the one ran to collect data.

-List of Python modules necessary for the code paho-mqtt json time
+List of Python modules necessary for the code: paho-mqtt json time